risk-first/website/menagerie/Process-Risk.md

 In this example, you can see how the organisation evolves to mitigate risk around the use (and misuse) of `A`:  First, [Complexity Risk](Complexity-Risk), then [Coordination Risk](Coordination-Risk), then [Dependency Risk](Dependency-Risk) and finally, the [Process Risk](Process-Risk) was created to mitigate everything else.
 This is an example of _Process following Strategy_:

-> In this conception, you can see how the structure of an organisation (the teams and processes within it, the heirarchy of control) will 'evolve' from the resources of the organisation and the strategy it pursues.
+> In this conception, you can see how the structure of an organisation (the teams and processes within it, the hierarchy of control) will 'evolve' from the resources of the organisation and the strategy it pursues.
 Processes evolve to meet the needs of the organisation." - [Minzberg, _Strategy Safari_](http://www.mintzberg.org/books/strategy-safari)

 ## An Example - Release Process